Adroiti/docs-for-code-review-tools/Pylint-assignment-from-none.md

 ## Description

 Used when an assignment is done on a function call but the inferred function returns nothing but `None`.
 This may lead to confusion by readers and should be avoided.
-Remove assignment or update function to return not only 'None' to resolve this issue.
+Remove assignment or update function to return not only `None` to resolve this issue.

 Example of **incorrect** code: